-For the situations of interest here, anodes refer to positively charged sites on the electrode (the test metal) which attract anions, while cathodes refer to negatively charged sites which attract cations.
-Oxidation reactions occur at the anode sites as electrons are extracted into the solution causing the sites to become positive, while reduction reactions take place at cathode sites leading to negatively charged sites.
-Anodes invite oxidation processes such as anodizing, passivation and rust, while cathodes invite reduction reactions which promote metal deposition and chemical reduction of the oxide as it cathodically dissolves in the solution.
-Thus, during electrochemical reactions, electrons flow from anodic sites to cathodic sites while electric current flows from cathodic sites to anodic sites.
+For the situations of interest here, anodes refer to positively charged sites on an electrode (the test metal) which attract anions, while cathodes refer to negatively charged sites which attract cations.
+Oxidation reactions occur at the anode sites as electrons are extracted into the solution causing the sites to become positive.
+Likewise, reduction reactions take place at cathode sites leading to negatively charged sites.
+Anodes invite oxidation processes such as anodizing, passivation and rust, while cathodes facilitate reduction reactions which promote metal deposition and chemical reduction of the protective oxide layer as it tends to dissolve cathodically in the adjacent solution.
+Thus, during electrochemical reactions, electrons flow from anodic sites to cathodic sites while the electric current technically flows from cathodic sites to anodic sites.
 Once the electrical double layer (EDL) forms, anodic surfaces become negative due to the accumulation of departing electrons at the solution interface while the local interfacing solution becomes more positive as a result of dissolved metal ions.